mtkimmins/LTSDM_hack/README.md

 # HOW A BOOK CARTRIDGE WORKS
 **How a cartridge is prepared for play**
+- Setting the cartridge to the first frame

 **How frames move**
 **Playing audio**
 **Strobing lights**